 “Seasons change and so do I…”

-DID YOU GET the last part of that verse?!
+DID YOU SEE the last part of that verse?!

 I am SO thankful for the changing seasons and the beautiful way He reveals Himself in His creation.
 This is a great verse to memorize for my Scripture Memory Challenge, don’t you think?